 The state of Florida publishes compensation information for nearly all positions in government in Florida.
 This information can be researched using resources available at www.myflorida.com.

 Normally, cash compensation information reported does not include the value of health and welfare benefits offered by an employer, CLE or dues payment when provided, or other perquisites or expenses associated with a particular career or job choice.

 The information listed above is not exhaustive, and Stetson Law recognizes the very individual nature of each student's career development path.
-For more information, or additional resources, regarding career planning and development, please contact the Office of Career Development at email@example.com or 727-562-7815.
+For more information, or additional resources, regarding career planning and development, please contact the Office of Career and Professional Development at email@example.com or 727-562-7815.